nygctech/INLAomics/README.md

 Example code can be found in `./scripts/Highplex/highplex.R`

 # Simulation study
 The scripts for carrying out the simulation studies are found in `./scripts/simulation/`.
-The script for comparisons between INLA and MCMC is outlined `InlaVsMcmc.R`, and one round of Monte-Carlo estimates takes approximately 30 minutes.
-The script for comparisons between INLAomics and correlation based measurements is found in `InlaVsCorr.R`, where one round Monte-Carlo estimates takes approximately 25 seconds to obtain.
+The script for comparison between INLA and MCMC is outlined `InlaVsMcmc.R`, where one Monte-Carlo round takes approximately 30 minutes.
+The script for comparison between INLAomics and univariate correlation is found in `InlaVsCorr.R`, where one Monte-Carlo round takes approximately 25 seconds.

 # References
 [1] Ben-Chetrit, N., Niu, X., Swett, A. D., Sotelo, J., Jiao, M. S., Stewart, C. M., ... & Landau, D. A. (2023).
 Integration of whole transcriptome spatial profiling with protein markers.
 Nature biotechnology, 41(6), 788-793.